What is DNSSEC?

 What is the fTLD Domain Security Requirement for DNSSEC?

-DNSSEC must be deployed at each zone and subsequent
+DNSSEC with strong cryptographic algorithms must be deployed at each zone and subsequent

 sub-zones for domains that resolve in the DNS.

 Registrars must communicate the DNSSEC requirement to their Registrants in their Registration Agreements and store Registrant’s DNSSEC records.
-Registrars must support DNSSEC and registrants must deploy DNSSEC for each domain and subdomain name that resolves in the DNS.
+Registrars must support DNSSEC and registrants must deploy DNSSEC with strong cryptographic algorithms for each domain and subdomain name that resolves in the DNS.

 How Does DNSSEC Work?